SHARE YOUR TIME & TALENT

 If you like meeting people, setting up and breaking down exhibits, displays, or tables and chairs, handing out materials, and welcoming people, we’d love to see you at our special events.

-Every year these vary, so check out the event listing here, or email Lianna at email@example.com for upcoming events you might want to volunteer for.
+Every year these vary, so check out the event listing here, or email Linda at firstname.lastname@example.org for upcoming events you might want to volunteer for.

 We are always looking for inspiring photos of the lands, waters, and wildlife around Tug Hill and people interacting with the land, to feature on social media, our newsletter and other forms of outreach.